tim-fiola/network_traffic_modeler_py3/README.md

 # network_traffic_modeler_py3
 This is the network traffic modeler written in python 3.
 Version 1.5.
 All further updates to network_traffic_modeler will be in python3 and in this repository.

-The big adds in this commit are:
+The big add in this commit is interactive network visualization allowing user to
-- the addition of a simple, menu-based UI.
-Simply download this repository and run the simple_user_interface.py script.
-Load up either of the sample network models.
-- a standardized file format for the network model data
+  - view network
-- ability to load a model from a network model file
+  - move nodes
+  - get tooltips via hovering over links
+  - filter to visualizing only links in certain utilization ranges

-The UI is specifically designed to address common modeling use cases:
+The UI (simple_user_interface.py) is specifically designed to address common modeling use cases:
 - provide quick linkage between related objects: Nodes, interfaces, and demands (traffic)
 - allow the user to explore the shortest paths and all feasible (loop free) paths between selected nodes
 - examine traffic on interfaces above a specified utilization percentage

-Use cases include:
+Full API set use cases include:
   - simulating how traffic will transit your layer 3 network, given a traffic matrix
   - simulating how your traffic will failover if any link(s) or node(s) fail